JakeStanger/ironbar/docs/guides/Configuration guide.md

 Once you have the basic config structure set up, it's time to actually configure your bar(s).

-Check [here](config) for an example config file for a fully configured bar in each format.
+Check [here](https://github.com/JakeStanger/ironbar/tree/master/examples) for example config files in each format.

 ### 3.1 Top-level options